GuoliangLI1998/EARN/README.md

 ## Acknowledgement

-We would like to thank the authors and developers of the following projects, this project is built upon these great open-sourced projects.
+We would like to thank the authors and developers of the following projects.
+This project is built upon these great open-sourced projects.
 - [RDA-planner](https://github.com/hanruihua/RDA-planner)
 - [rda_ros](https://github.com/hanruihua/rda_ros)
 - [Carla](https://carla.org/)